 - Altered duels

-Yu-Gi-Oh dialogue has always been spotty, and just like in the series. you'll hear some real groaners.
+Yu-Gi-Oh! dialogue has always been spotty, just like in the series. you'll hear some real groaners.
 These guys cannot deliver taunts to save their lives; what's intended as scathing insults comes out as blithering messes.
 Still, it's lovably dorky, and the odd clever line can be found.
-I enjoyed when Aigami eliminates some local thugs, one of which yells "He's history!" upon seeing his friend killed.
+I enjoyed it when Aigami eliminates some local thugs, one of which yells "He's history!" upon seeing his friend killed.
 Aigami calmly replies "No..
 History gets remembered."
 Ouch.

 Still, most lines are pretty cheesy.
 Check out some highlights below.